 Bright light (of any color) also has the same (but lesser) effect.
 This is why dimming is important.
 Either that or use a lower power bulb...which makes these 45W equivalent bulbs perfect in both situations.

 If you are in your house...and it’s dark enough to require light...bedtime isn't far away...follow my logic?
 So if you want to sleep well, you should NOT be using cooler color temperatures in your home unless it’s in the garage or a work space that is used during the day.

 2700K is warm color that professional lighting designers use to give environments an inviting ambiance.
 Cooler temperatures are only used in commercial and retail spaces to energize you.
 Also prisons.
 Do you want to live in a cozy home or a prison cell?

-Don't use cool white in rooms that you spend time in before bed: Many people these days are putting cooler bulbs into their homes...and you really should NOT be doing this...with a few exceptions mentioned above.
+Don't use cool white in rooms where you spend time before bed: Many people these days are putting cooler bulbs into their homes...and you really should NOT be doing this...with a few exceptions mentioned above.
 I know, you've already done it and you feel like arguing.
 I felt the same way, until I tried it.
 Now I can't stand cool white bulbs.

 Brighter is not better: Cooler bulbs are perceived by consumers as brighter...and everyone understands “bright” so this is the specification they gravitate to.
 It's also the spec that companies choose to market, so it's understandable.
 Now you know better and you won't be misled.

 There are too many consumer bulb temperatures: warm white, soft white, daylight white, cool white.
 Oh man, I'm getting dizzy.
 Forget about it.
 Use (2700K) in your home.
 Consider cooler/brighter white (for your garage or a work space...and that's it.